Drug and Alcohol Policy

 As an immediate priority, care will be taken to ensure the safety and well-being of the complainant and/or victim, and to exercise all precautionary measures to prevent a repeat of the alleged incident of Gender Based Prohibited Conduct.
 Accordingly, interim measures such as a temporary suspension or leave of absence, may be implemented pending a hearing on the matter.

-In cases of sexual violence, the Title IX Coordinator will inform the complaining victim of the right to file a criminal complaint with applicable law enforcement authorities and shall make known and available to the complaining victim information related to available support services and medical and counselling resources as applicable.
+In cases of sexual violence, the Title IX Coordinator will inform the complaining victim of the right to file a criminal complaint with applicable law enforcement authorities and shall make known and available to the complaining victim information related to available support services and medical and counseling resources as applicable.

 A Complainant who wishes to pursue a criminal complaint is encouraged to make a report to local law enforcement.
 The Office of Security and Safety, at the request of the victim, will assist with this reporting.
 Local law enforcement will determine if a criminal investigation will occur and if the case will be referred for prosecution.
 Unless there are compelling circumstances, the College will typically not file an independent police report without the consent of the Complainant.